pchapin/yeditor/README.md

 Greetings!

-This is the code base for the Y text editor, version 2.0.
+This is the code base for the Y text editor, version 2.0, along with related tools and libraries.
 Although currently unfinished, it is my intention to release the source and documentation of Y under the terms of the GPL.
 Please note that I disclaim all warranties implied or otherwise.
 All the necessary, precise legal language will be added later.

 Y is a simple, but effective cross platform editor.
 The supported platforms are Win32 consoles and Linux terminals (with some testing also on Cygwin).
 Some level of support also exists for